imkaywu/imkaywu.github.io/_posts/2017-05-31-camera-class.md

 The camera class should have the following methods:
 - IO: read to/write from file:
-	- intrinsic and extrinsic parameters;
+	- intrinsic and extrinsic parameters: type 0;
 	- projection matrix.
 - set intrinsic and extrinsic parameters;
 - camera coordinate system: camera center and axes;